Bayesian inference for treatment effects under nested subsets of controls

 Figure~\ref{fig:wang-stepwise-h} shows the results of the algorithm, displaying which covariates are removed at each step and the category of the covariate, i.e,. whether it is a confounder, prognostic, or noise variable.
 We also show the projected posterior for each step, and the squared difference in posterior mean between the original posterior and the projected posterior, which is used as the decision criterion.
 As we can see, we generally remove the noise variables first before removing the signal variables.
 The confounding variables are removed only at the very end, with the exception of $X_7$ which is only very weakly correlated with the exposure, i.e. $\text{cor}(Z, X_7) = 0.7^7 \approx 0.082$, and also correlated with $X_1, \ldots X_6$.

-As we can see from the plot of the squared difference in posterior mean, the projected posterior begins to significantly move away from the original posterior after covariate $X_5$ is removed.
+As demonstrated in the plot of the squared difference in posterior mean, the projected posterior begins to significantly move away from the original posterior after covariate $X_5$ is removed.
 This behavior is expected, as exclusion of confounding variables will bias the estimated treatment effect.
 The last remaining covariate is $X_1$, the strongest confounder.
 Figure~\ref{fig:wang-ONECHAIN} shows the control removal path for ten additional different datasets generated from the same model to show that this pattern is generally consistent across datasets.